mild-blue/txmatching/README.md

 mac and linux.

 ### Testing
-To run tests that need database do the following:
+To run tests simply run them.

+### Experimenting
+It is useful to have non-empty db, for that run

 ```
-make setup-db-for-tests
+make setup-non-empty-db
 ```

 run tests